Buying a house in Portland Oregon, is Portland in a recession?

 Is This a Good Time to Buy a House in Portland?

-100% yes.
-The market is stable, asking prices for new housing units on the market are not increasing in the way they did last year.
+The market is typically stable, and asking prices for new housing units on the market are not increasing in the way they did in previous years.
 Because it’s such a cool place to live, buying a home in Portland is almost always a question of supply and demand as opposed to being a hot or cold market.
 The inventory of available housing units is limited and there’s no telling when prices will start going up again.

 The shelter in place order imposed during the Coronavirus pandemic could also have a negative impact on the availability of new houses.
-Many new building projects have been delayed due to social distancing and self-isolation measures, but experts predict that things will pick up in the second half of the year.
+Many new building projects were delayed due to social distancing and self-isolation measures.
+But things picked up in the second half of the year.

-If you’re looking to move to Portland anyway, borrowing costs are another reason to buy a house now.
-Borrowing costs, the effective purchasing power of the present and future Portland residents, have been falling for the past 24 months.
-Following the Coronavirus pandemic and the economic slowdown, it’s predicted that borrowing costs will remain low for now.
+If you’re looking to move to Portland anyway, borrowing costs are another reason to buy a house.
+Borrowing costs, the effective purchasing power of the present and future Portland residents, have been falling for the past 24 months (based on 2020 data).
+Following the Coronavirus pandemic and the economic slowdown, it was predicted that borrowing costs would remain low.

 When is the Best Time to Buy a Home?